hsun9/CellTypeEstimate/README.md

 ### Previous version
 ```
-v0.1: These markers match the August 15, 2024 bioRxiv preprint
+v0.1: These marker sets correspond to the bioRxiv preprint published on August 15, 2024.
 https://github.com/hsun9/CellTypeEstimate/tree/0.1
 ```